xzhhzx/RPG-game/README.md

 # RPG-game

+This is an optional project of the course Advanced Programming.
 The goal of this project is to implement a text based RPG adventure game.

 1. Set up Git